Aragorn: Heir to Gondor's Throne or Not?

 Aragorn's Claim: The Super Short Version

-The History of the Third Age of Middle-Earth in 30 seconds.
+A Brief History of the Third Age of Middle-earth

 - Aragorn was a descendant of Isildur, and thus heir to the (now lost) kingdom of Arnor.
 The question was, could he claim Gondor?